yelouafi/avenir/README.md

 `loginFuture.cancel()` or by the loginTask itself if the user clicks on a CancelLogin button) then the fetchDataTask will be cancelled as well.

-Observe that if we cancel fetchDataTask for some other reason while we'reason still waiting for loginFuture
+Observe that if we cancel fetchDataTask for some other reason while we're still waiting for loginFuture

 ```js